Closed

 Directions

-From Sheridan go east on Mill Creek Road for about 13 miles.
-The road is dirt with rocky sections and is not suitable for low-clearance vehicles or trailers.
+From Sheridan, go east on Mill Creek Road for about 13 miles.
+The road is rocky dirt and not recommended for trailers or low-clearance vehicles.

 Amenities